IntrusiveNoodles/SimpleProgrammerMathProblem/README.md

 -------EXAMPLE------

-Enter a Value: 12-3j --This is a example of a.
+Enter a Value: 12-3j -This is a example of a.
-Enter b Value: 16+2j --This is a example of b.
+Enter b Value: 16+2j -This is a example of b.

 Responce should be: 11 + 2 (Goal: 1 + 2)